hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 @[14](let's look at this sample_spec.rb)

 Note:
-so, you type in serverspec-init and you will answer a few questions, pick your OS, select a backend type, admit to using Vagrant, enter your host name.
-And boom, you get a nice set of files, your basic ServerSpec starter kit.
-Let's look at the sample_spec.rb file.
+So, you type in serverspec-init and answer a few questions, pick your OS, select a backend type, blah blah bla.
+And boom, you get a nice set of files, a basic starter kit.
+Let's look at the sample_spec file.

 ---
 ```